AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

    >
    >The analysis freezes the delivery (or the proof) at the moment of analysis.
 Any modification to the delivery (or the proof) must be followed by another analysis before becoming applicable.

+1. Wait until the analysis is complete.

    The last log message displays any error messages and the number of errors.
-A special icon shows the error type: the yellow icon indicates a non-critical processing error, the red icon indicates a critical error that prevents the start of the delivery.
+A special icon shows the error type:
+   * The yellow icon indicates a non-critical processing error.
+   * The red icon indicates a critical error that prevents the start of the delivery.

    ![](assets/s_ncs_user_email_del_analyze_error.png)

 1. Click **[!UICONTROL Close]** to correct the errors.

-After making the changes, you must restart the analysis.
+1. After making the changes, restart the analysis.

-Check the result of the analysis before clicking **[!UICONTROL Confirm delivery]** to send the message to the specified target.
+After checking the result of the analysis, you will be able to click **[!UICONTROL Confirm delivery]** to send the message to the specified target.
 A confirmation message lets you launch the delivery.

 ![](assets/s_ncs_user_email_del_analyze_ok.png)